How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 Using Pro Forma Cash Flow To Make Predictions

-Short Term – This is the most accurate pro forma report, as it derives cash flows for the next few weeks.
+Short Term – This is the most accurate pro forma report, which derives cash flows for the next few weeks.
 The data is obtained through expected cash receipts from outstanding invoices and cash payments from existing accounts payable.

 Medium Term – This data is derived from revenues that have not yet been billed.
 These are estimated from the order backlog and translated into cash receipts for the subsequent few months.
 The expenses that are required to support the noted revenue are translated into cash payments for that period of time.